amlalejini/GECCO-2019-tag-accessed-memory/analysis/tag-mem-analysis.md

 In all experiments, we evolved genetic programs that used tag-accessed memory and programs that used direct-indexed memory.
 Aside from how programs were allowed to access memory, both genetic programming systems/representations were identical (_e.g._, had identical sets of instructions).

 First, we present data from our preliminary experiments, which used a range of numeric argument and tag-based argument mutation rates.
-Based on these preliminary data, we selected a single mutation rate to use for mutating tags and numeric arguments and ran another set of experiments with increased replication to improve our statistical power.
+Based on these preliminary data, we decided to remove our two most extreme mutation rates and run a higher-replicate-count experiment with new random number seeds.

 This document was generated using R markdown with R version 3.3.2 (2016-10-31) (R Core Team, 2016).

-## Analysis Setup
+## Package Setup

-First, we'll load our R packages.

 ```r